2016 Munich knife attack: Perpetrator

-Initially, the attacker was suspected to be a Kurdish Islamist with ties to Ansar al-Islam, although the attacker was later described as a mentally disturbed, 27-year-old unemployed carpenter with no known ties to Islamist organizations.
-Local media outlets dubbed him as "Paul H." The perpetrator was admitted to a psychiatric hospital after the attack, reported the Bremen daily Weser-Kurier.
+The perpetrator was a 27-year-old unemployed carpenter with no known ties to Islamist organizations.
+In accordance with German privacy law, he was named as "Paul H.".
+The perpetrator was arrested in the hours following the attack and eventually admitted to a psychiatric hospital.
+H. had a drug addiction and was previously diagnosed with bipolar affective disorder and schizophrenia.
+Despite the partially published name and nationality, social media users speculated that H. was not ethnically German and potentially had a migration background.
+It was later specified that this was not the case and that H. was born in Hesse.

-He was arrested in the hours following the attack.
-Though it was first reported that he had a migrant background, later reports indicated that he was from the German state of Hesse, and "does not have a migrant background".
+Some international press agencies initially claimed that the attacker was Rafik Yousef, an Ansar al-Islam member convicted of an attempted assassination plot on former Iraqi Prime Minister Ayad Allawi.
+This was widely reported despite the fact that Rafik was killed by Berlin Police a year prior to the attack in a stabbing incident.
+Moreover, the further Bavarian Police described the attacker as a 27-year-old German national, whereas Rafik had Iraqi citizenship and was 41 at the time of his death.

 Aftermath

 Investigation

-On 10 May 2016 a spokesperson at the Bavarian state criminal investigation office stated that she could not confirm that the attack was related to terrorism; The same day the police said that the attack was done with "political motive," based on "made statements", and a spokesperson of the prosecutor's office, said that an "Islamistic background" was likely.
+On 10 May 2016 a spokesperson at the Bavarian state criminal investigation office stated that she could not confirm that the attack was related to terrorism.
+Police investigated a potential Islamist motive, but that the perpetrator made contradictory statements, and the same day a spokesperson of the prosecutor's office, said that an "Islamistic background" was no longer suspected.

 Later that day, it was reported that the perpetrator had drug and mental problems and was treated two days earlier.
 The assumption that the attacker was an Islamist was ruled out, but a political motive was still being considered, though the attacker appeared to be confused during the interrogation, was not cooperating during first interrogation, but later admitted to committing the attack.
 No links to terrorist networks were known.
 The police established a special commission, consisting of 80 officers.
 The perpetrator's cell phone and tablet computer were found and evaluated; in addition, CCTV recordings from the train and station were investigated.